Bringing joy to vulnerable children

 “Without the support from the EEA Grants we could never have helped so many children.”

 That was the assessment from Sándor Kozup, leader of Blue Star – a Hungarian NGO using dog therapy (also known as canis therapy) for children with disabilities.

 Disadvantaged children in Hungary with handicaps, special educational needs, and learning- and behavioural problems (like for example autism) do often suffer from the lack of activities in nurseries and schools.
-According to Kozup, the weekly dog therapy sessions have led to visible improvements on the children:
+According to Kozup, the weekly dog therapy sessions have improved the life of many children.

-“We can already see how the treatment develops the children’s personality, how they think, talk and their attention span,” he says.
+“We can already see how the treatment develops the children’s personality, how they think and talk, and the length of their attention span,” he says.

-The main focus is children with different kinds of physical and psychological disabilities, but the Blue Star does also hold sessions for children without disabilities on a monthly basis.
-They try to adapt the therapy sessions to the particular need of the child:
+The main focus is children with different kinds of physical and psychological disabilities, but the Blue Star also hold sessions for children without disabilities on a monthly basis.
+They try to adapt the therapy sessions to each child's particular needs.

 “Some have more serious handicaps than others, and the treatment depends on the child.
 The main goal is to see progress in the individual from the interaction with the dogs,” he explains.

 So far the Blue Star has been able to reach around 160 children in four different institutions in Ózd, a Hungarian county.

 The project started in September 2013 and will last until July 2014.
 The Blue Star has received around €9000 from the EEA Grants Hungarian NGO fund.